 That's an excellent question!

-Optical sound is a very specialized, interesting iteration of film history.
+Sound on film is rare.
+Optical sound on film is the rarest of them all — a relic of a bygone era that was niche in its own time.
 Unfortunately, it is not something we are currently able to process.

 Film with optical sound was much easier to duplicate than film with magnetic sound, which is was why distributors of commercial films used it.
 However, the sound quality was generally worse than magnetic sound.
 It also required specialized equipment to use in the home, which most people were not willing to invest in, especially due to the advent of more popular, easier to use formats like Beta and VHS.

-Due to all these factors, optical film is very rare, and optical film in good condition is a downright oddity.
-Because it is so rare, and to ensure we’re providing the highest quality transfers, it is not our standard process to digitize film with optical sound.
+Since optical sound is so rare — optical film in good condition is even more of an anomaly — and to ensure we’re providing the highest quality transfers, it is not our standard process to digitize film with optical sound.

 However, if you’d like to speak with someone about this, feel free to contact our customer support team.